kevintruong/til/File-System,-Part-1:-Introduction.md

 * Encryption
 * Automatic compression
 * High performance (e.g. Caching in-memory)
-* Efficient use of storage De-duplication
+* Efficient use of storage de-duplication

 Not all filesystems natively support all of these goals.
 For example, many filesystems do not automatically compress rarely-used files